utPLSQL/utPLSQL/docs/userguide/expectations.md

 ## Running expectations outside utPLSQL framework
 When expectations are invoked outside of utPLSQL framework the outputs from expectations are redirected straight to `dbms_output`.

-**Note:**
+!!! note
-> The output from expectation contains call stack trace only when expectation fails.
+    The output from expectation contains call stack trace only when expectation fails.<br>
-> Source code of the line which called the expectation is only reported when the line is part of in-database code (package) and the user calling expectation has privileges to see that source code.
+    Source code of the line which called the expectation is only reported when the line is part of in-database code (package) and the user calling expectation has privileges to see that source code.

-**Important**
+!!! warning "**Important**"
-> Please do not use expectations as part of your production code.
+    Please do not use expectations as part of your production code.
 They are not designed to be used as part of your code.
 Expectations are meant to be used only as part of your day-to-day testing activities.

-**Note:**
-> The examples in the document will be only using standalone expectations, to keep the document brief.

 ## Matchers
 utPLSQL provides the following matchers to perform checks on the expected and actual values.